matrix-org/matrix-spec-proposals/proposals/3814-dehydrated-devices-with-ssss.md

    │Fallback private key    │ [u8; 32]      │ 0 or 32          │
    └────────────────────────┴───────────────┴──────────────────┘
 ```

-Note that we do not store the Ed25519 key, since the dehydrated device does not
-do any signing.

 The data is then encrypted and encoded as follows.